Upstanding: Stepping Up to Prevent Violence in Utah

 The Upstanding program turns bystanders into upstanders.

-Upstander: A person who sees wrong and acts to prevent harm to another.
+Upstander: A person stands up to prevent harm to another.

 Staff members and students in areas across campus are trained to provide this prevention program to any campus group, organization or class.